Where to buy:

 - 16GB Internal Memory

-- External SD (for your games and media)
+- External SD Slot (for your OS, games, or media)

 - 4 USB Ports